 The way back is along a stunning panoramic road in the peaceful countryside.
 We cross the wine production area of the Nepente di Oliena, a variety of Cannonau grape that, thanks to the unique terroir of the Lanaittu Valley, has a really intense and persistent flavor.

-Genna Silana - Baunei - 17 or 22 miles - Downhill and rolling
+Genna Silana - Baunei - 28 or 43 miles - One long climb then rolling

 For lunch, we enjoy a typical spread in an authentic shepherd hut on top of a stunning limestone plateau.
 It’s a unique experience that takes us back in time and to a simpler way of life.

-The coastline of Villasimius is within the Protected Marine Area of Capo Carbonara (Marine Park).
-Established over 20 years ago, it has allowed the repopulation of the sea and the conservation of biodiversity.
-The best way to appreciate this gem (its turquoise sea, small rocky islands and white quartz sand beaches) is definitely from the sea itself, that is, from a boat, even better from a local fishing boat, with lunch based on the catch of the day.
+Sailing starts at about 9 am, and we are back at the harbor at about 6 pm.
+Swimming and snorkeling in the pristine water and sunbathing will fill most of the day.
+Lunch is on board.
 It’s a privileged point of view that stimulates all the senses.
 We will touch upon biodiversity guided by what’s on the table.
 The taste and scent of freshly caught fish, served on the fishing boat, surrounded by one of the most beautiful seas in the world, is a unique experience that allows you to better understand the rich beauty of Sardinia but it is also an immersion in its true everyday life and one of its traditional economic activities.
 We can’t deny the fact that those activities are endangered, yet both this land and its people are very resilient.
 We can help keep them going through mindful tourism.